Common Questions About HIV And STDs: Symptoms And Tests

 8:00 am – 6:00 pm

-Our drive-through testing facilities ensure that you don’t have to get out of your vehicle.
-We have ample parking space available, so you can stay in your car while our lab assistants take care of your tests and results.
+Our drive-through testing facilities ensure you don’t have to leave your vehicle.
+We have ample parking space, so you can stay in your car while our lab assistants take care of your tests and results.

-Need our testing services for a large group but unable to reach our lab?
+Need our testing services for a large group but help reach our lab?
 Worry not!
+Unlimited patients at the same appointment time with our Mobile Testing Service (travel fee $100) in Metropolitan Phoenix Area.
 Our mobile testing vehicles can be dispatched to any location in the valley.
-Unlimited patients at same appointment time with our Mobile Testing Service (travel fee $100) in Metropolitan Phoenix Area.

-STDs can be common among sexually active youth.
+STDs can be shared among sexually active youth.
 Our onsite testing services are customized for schools and colleges to ensure classroom and campus safety.

-Returning to the office when the pandemic is still looming large means that your employees’ safety is your utmost priority.
+You are returning to the office when the pandemic is still looming effectively means that your employees’ safety is your utmost priority.
 Ensure the safety of your workplace with our STD testing services for organizations and businesses.

 HIV (Human Immunodeficiency Virus) is a sexually transmitted disease that affects a person’s immune system.
 In the United States, approximately 1.3 million people have HIV, which increases the need for HIV testing.